raccoongang/frontend-app-authoring/src/plugin-slots/ProblemEditorPluginSlot/README.md

 ### Plugin Props:

-* `getCurrentContent` - Function.
-Returns the current content of the editor as a string (OLX format for visual editor, raw content for advanced editor).
 * `updateContent` - Function.
 Updates the editor content with the provided string.
 For visual editors, this should parse the OLX and update the problem state.
 For advanced editors, this updates the raw editor content.
 * `blockType` - String.
 The type of problem block being edited (e.g., 'problem-single-select', 'problem-multi-select', 'problem', 'advanced').